Sharing Your Camtasia 9 Video with Others

 In the next window, wait until the image of your video appears.
 When it does, click on the Publish button in the lower left-hand corner of the screen.

+Test the video to ensure that it plays.
 Now the video should be visible to the students in your course.

 Things to Consider